Scalable Unseen Objects 6-DoF Absolute Pose Estimation with Robotic Integration: Methodology

 \subsection{Point-wise Alignment \& Pose Solving}

-Upon acquiring the point-wise reference and query features, our objective is to develop a model with the capability to generalize to novel objects for establishing point-wise alignment.
-This methodology provides enhanced learnability compared to the direct pose regression model for novel objects.
+Upon acquiring the point-wise reference and query features, our objective is to develop a model with the scalability to handle unseen objects to establish point-wise alignment.
+This model provides enhanced learnability compared to the direct pose regression model for unseen objects.
 Specifically, we input ${F_r}$ and ${F_q^i}$ into the GeoTransformer \cite{GeoTransformer}, where they undergo geometric-aware self-attention and cross-attention, yielding the final point-wise reference and query features ${\bar F_r}$ and ${\bar F_q^i}$.
-Then, we obtain the point-wise affinity matrix ${A^i}$ as follows and select the point pairs with the highest similarity for alignment: where $ \otimes $ represents matrix multiplication.
+Then, we obtain the point-wise affinity matrix ${A^i}$ as follows and select the point pairs with the highest similarity for alignment: